Connect with us

 By

-Biotin, a B vitamin that dissolves in water, is critical for the creation of glucose and fatty acids.
-It is also vital for women during pregnancy.
+Biotin, a water-soluble B vitamin, is essential for synthesizing glucose and fatty acids.
+It is especially important for women during pregnancy.

 Some people worry that eating raw eggs in large amounts daily could lead to biotin deficiency.
 However, this is unlikely the case since raw eggs do not contain the protein avidin which could prevent absorption of biotin.